OriaCohen054/capstone-openclip-mamba-robotics/README.md

 Important note:
 The current filtering focuses on successful pick/lift behavior.
 It does not fully validate the complete place phase.

+This file is responsible for dataset preparation and should be executed before training when a new filtered dataset is needed.

 ---

 ### `src/openclip_embed.py`